A Parent’s Guide to Choosing a Great Dance Studio

 Class Variety & Progression

-A dance studio should offer a variety of dance styles such as ballet, jazz, tap, hip hop, contemporary/modern, and acrobatics.
+Exposure to a variety of dance styles can help children develop versatility, coordination, and a well-rounded dance education.
+A reputable studio should offer multiple disciplines such as ballet, jazz, tap, hip hop, contemporary/modern, and acrobatics.
 There should also be a structured progression system or established curriculum in each dance style where students can advance as they develop their skills.

 Class Size